jenkinsci/misc-info-tools-plugin/README.md

 ### GetCurrentBuildHost()

 This method returns the name of the current build host from jenkins.
 This method exists because java.net.InetAddress.getLocalHost().getHostName() is restricted by default in a Jenkins pipeline.
-This will returns the same value.
+This will return the same value.
 Often times this is required when building system packages for redhat or debian, the build node hostname is typically a required argument for the build tools.

 ```
  String GetCurrentBuildHost()